If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 To declare your goods, you’ll need to lodge documentation for export entry clearance with Customs.
 You must do this no less than 48 hours before your goods are due to be loaded for export.

-Exports won’t be cleared to leave until Customs has verified the details of your export entry clearance, and checked with MPI.
+Exports won’t be cleared to leave until Customs has verified the details of your electronic export entry clearance.

 The type of entry you need to lodge depends on: